 This year, Walk SF is leading a campaign to transform Folsom and Howard into safe, walkable, bike and transit-friendly streets, from 2nd to 11th, as part of the broader Vision Zero effort to end all traffic deaths by 2024 — and you can be part of it!

-To learn more, download the Folsom-Howard Streetscape fact sheet (coming soon!).
+To learn more, download the Folsom Howard Streetscape Project fact sheet.

 If you live, work, shop or travel in SoMa, help shape the future of this neighborhood.
 Before the Folsom-Howard Streetscape project goes to final design in 2018, you can: